garaujodev/garaujodev.github.io/_posts/2022-12-07-til-elixir-how-to-unlock-dependencies.md

 ```bash
 mix deps.unlock --unused --check-unused
 ```
-**Important note**: This command only unlock dependencies, to remove it completely, including build artifacts and fetched sources, you can use the following command:
+**Important note**: This command only unlocks dependencies, to remove it completely, including build artifacts and fetched sources, you can use the following command:

 ```bash
 mix deps.clean --unused --unlock